MicheSi/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for Document Object Model.
+It is an object representation of all the HTML elements on a webpage.
+The structure of the DOM is like a tree - with parent elements having nested children elements branching off of them.

 2. What is an event?

+An event is any user interaction with a website - clicking or moving the mouse, pressing a key on the keyboard, scrolling through the page, etc.

 3. What is an event listener?

+An event listener is code we put on an element to track if an event happens.
+We can use these event listeners to pass in a callback so that when the event happens, the callback will run.

 4. Why would we convert a NodeList into an Array?

+To gain access to all array methods.
+A NodeList is an array-like object that only has access to the .forEach array method.

 5. What is a component?

+A component is HTML, CSS or Javascript code brought together that can be reused in a website or application.
+The reusable code can be used to build elements that share functionality and styling to help keep your code DRY.

 ### Git Set up